Do You Remember Dolly Bell?

-Do You Remember Dolly Bell? (Сјећаш ли се Доли Бел?) is a 1981 comedy-drama film directed by Emir Kusturica, in his feature film directorial debut.
+Do You Remember Dolly Bell? (Сјећаш ли се Доли Бел?) is a 1981 Yugoslav comedy-drama film directed by Emir Kusturica, in his feature film directorial debut.
 The screenplay is co-written by Abdulah Sidran and Kusturica, based on Sidran's 1979 novel of the same name.
-The film won Silver Lion for Best First Work at 1981 Venice Film Festival, and was selected as the Yugoslav entry for the Best Foreign Language Film at the 54th Academy Awards, but was not accepted as a nominee.
+The film won the Golden Lion for Best First Work at the 38th Venice International Film Festival, and was selected as the Yugoslav entry for the Best Foreign Language Film at the 54th Academy Awards, but was not accepted as a nominee.

 Plot

 Set over the 1963 summer in one of Sarajevo's neighbourhoods, the plot follows the fortunes of a school boy nicknamed Dino (Slavko Štimac) who grows up under the shadow of his good, but ailing, father.
 Simultaneous to being enthralled with a life that flashes before his eyes and ears in the local cinema and youth centre (where, among other things, he watches Alessandro Blasetti's European Nights and listens to Adriano Celentano's "24 Mila Baci"), Dino gets a taste of the world inhabited by local thugs and petty criminals.
 However, when he is rewarded via a liaison for providing a hiding place for prostitute "Dolly Bell" (Ljiljana Blagojević), his world is turned upside down as he falls in love with her.